everardo07/buggy_ros2/README.md

    - SLAM Toolbox
    - Nav2
    - TEB local planner

- For install the packages you must go directly to the root of your workspace and copy the next commands
+ For installing the packages you must go directly to the root of your workspace and copy the next commands

 ```bash
  sudo apt install ros-foxy-gazebo-ros-pkgs
  sudo apt install ros-foxy-joint-state-publisher-gui